 ETG supports, represents and informs UK businesses and installations covered by the UK and EU Schemes, and the CRC Energy Efficiency Scheme.
 We attract a widely-based multi-disciplinary membership of organisations involved in the emissions trading sector extending to industrial companies, Trade Associations and service providers.

 "I appreciate interacting with the ETG, as it is one of the best informed and most constructive stakeholder groups on EU ETS issues throughout Europe."

-Paul van Heyningen, Deputy Director, Industrial Energy Use, Department of Business, Energy and Industrial Strategy:
+Paul van Heyningen, former Deputy Director, Industrial Energy Use, Department of Business, Energy and Industrial Strategy:

 "The ETG continues to play a critical role in helping Government take sound policy decisions on emissions trading and related matters, providing a forum for facilitating well-informed dialogue and communicating the business perspective."

 Liz Parkes, Deputy Director, Climate Change and Business Services, Environment Agency: